-Group working fast to save historic Northern Kentucky tree
+Group worked fast and saved historic Northern Kentucky tree

 It has become tradition for graduating classes to take a picture in front of the tree.

 "There are so many graduates of R.C.
-Hindsale and Northern Kentuckians who have a special place in their heart for the tree," said Barlage.
-"Now, as an architect I also know that sometimes, sometimes architecture and space takes precedence, and there's a reason to cut down a tree."
+Hinsdale and Northern Kentuckians who have a special place in their heart for the tree," said Barlage.
+"Now, as an architect, I also know that sometimes, sometimes architecture and space takes precedence, and there's a reason to cut down a tree."

-Kenton County School District spokesperson Jess Dykes said the district is growing and must cut down the tree to add a media center, art room and two pre-school classes.

-She said the back of the campus slopes off, and the district is utilizing all the available property.

 "It just has a lot of history that I don't think Edgewood should lose," said Smith.
 "We already have a lot of construction going on.